Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ## Introduction

 Diaspora is run on a network of connected servers, or "pods."
-This document describes how to set up a new pod in the network.
-To join Diaspora, you do not need to set up your own pod--you can join an existing pod running the Diaspora software.
-The pod you join could be one run by a friend,  your university, or the official pod, run by the project’s founders, at http://joindiaspora.com.
+This document describes the technical instructions on how to set up a new pod in the network.
+To join Diaspora, you do not need to set up your own pod--you can join an [existing pod](https://github.com/diaspora/diaspora/wiki/Community-supported-pods) running the Diaspora software.
+The pod you join could be one run by a friend,  your university, or the official pod, run by the project’s founders, at [joindiaspora.com](https://joindiaspora.com/users/sign_in).
 All of the Diaspora pods communicate and make up the Diaspora Network.

 ## Notice